CivicDataLab/civicdatalab.github.io/content/work/foss/stateoffoss/index.md

 linkedin:
 github: https://github.com/state-of-foss
 resources:
-  - { title: 'The State of FOSS in India Report', link: 'https://state-of-foss.in/', type: 'Report' }
+  - { title: 'The State of Free and Open Source Software in India', link: 'https://state-of-foss.in/', type: 'Report' }
   - {
       title: "What's all the FOSS about?",
       link: 'https://medium.com/civicdatalab/whats-all-the-foss-about-db669fb69b40',